-Interest income and interest expenses both declined in 2012 because of lower overall interest rates on floating rate assets and liabilities compared to 2011 with interest expenses declining in percentage terms more than interest income.
+While interest income and interest expenses both declined in 2013 because of lower overall interest rates on floating rate assets and liabilities compared to 2012, interest expenses declined in percentage terms more than interest income.
 In applying hedge accounting, the result is that BNG Bank pays floating rates for funding and receives floating rates for assets.